|

 10 Must-Have Apps for Your BlackBerry.
 Also developed mobile web

 site for iPhone, Nokia, and other misc. devices.
-Technologies:

 BlackBerry OS, Java 1.5/1.6, BlackBerry OS, XML, JBoss, Spring,

-FreeMarker, Eclipse, Subversion
+FreeMarker, Eclipse, SVN

 |